 Sl.
-What has to be done?
-Who should Description

-No. do it?

-1. Identify the items or the Purchase a.
-Understand the

-package of items to be Committee specifications of the

-purchased from the item(s) to be purchased.

-procurement plan. b.
-Lay down terms &

-conditions and

-specifications.

-c.
-State Government rate

-contracts, if any, shall be

-treated as one of the three

-quotations in the shopping

-process.

-d.
-DGS&D rate contracts shall

-be acceptable for

-procurement under

-shopping.

-2. Shop around or call for The requests for quotations shall

-all at least 3 quotations authorized by contain:

-in writing with signature respective a.
-The description

-of supplier.
-Quotations office head specification and quantity

-could also be obtained of the goods.

-by fax. b.
-Say that contract shall be

-for full quantity of each

-item.

-c.
-Terms of delivery of goods

-or description of works.

-d.
-Desired completion period

-e.
-Place of works

-f.
-The price shall be quoted

-in INR.

-g.
-Each bidder shall submit

-only one quotation.

-h.
-Quotation shall remain

-valid for a period not less

-than 15 days.

-i.
-Terms of payment.

-j.
-Warranty Conditions

-3. Prepare a comparison Purchase The following steps shall be

-sheet to select the most Committee followed:

-appropriate supplier a Francisco and

-a.
-Evaluate and compare the

-quotations determined to

-be substantially

-responsive.

-b.
-Write information from the

-quotations on a comparison

-form.

-c.
-Select the most

-appropriate supplier.

-d.
-Sales Tax in connection of

-goods shall not be taken in

-account.

-e.
-The purchase committee

-members should sign on

-the comparison sheet.
+No. What has to be done?
+Who should do it?
+Description 1.
+Identify the items or the package of items to be purchased from the procurement plan.
+Purchase Committee a.
+Understand the specifications of the item(s) to be purchased. b.
+Lay down terms & conditions and specifications. c.
+State Government rate contracts, if any, shall be treated as one of the three quotations in the shopping process. d.
+DGS&D rate contracts shall be acceptable for procurement under shopping.
+2. Shop around or call for all at least 3 quotations in writing with signature of supplier.
+Quotations could also be obtained by fax.
+An officer authorized by respective office head The requests for quotations shall contain: a.
+The description specification and quantity of the goods. b.
+Say that contract shall be for full quantity of each item. c.
+Terms of delivery of goods or description of works. d.
+Desired completion period e.
+Place of works f.
+The price shall be quoted in INR. g.
+Each bidder shall submit only one quotation. h.
+Quotation shall remain valid for a period not less than 15 days. i.
+Terms of payment. j.
+Warranty Conditions 3.
+Prepare a comparison sheet to select the most appropriate supplier Purchase Committee The following steps shall be followed: a.
+Evaluate and compare the quotations determined to be substantially responsive. b.
+Write information from the quotations on a comparison form. c.
+Select the most appropriate supplier. d.
+Sales Tax in connection of goods shall not be taken in account. e.
+The purchase committee members should sign on the comparison sheet.